-The focus of all our activities is to provide opportunities for people and organisations to re-evaluate their experience of business and organisational life, discover a sense of community with others, expand their vision, and reshape their management and leadership practices.
+The focus of all our activities is to provide opportunities for people and organisations to re-evaluate their experience of business and organisational life from a values perspective.
+In doing so, we have found that people discover a sense of community with others, they are enabled to expand their vision, and proceed to reshape their management and leadership practices.

 SLaM drew attention at national and international levels, attracting speakers and conference attendees from around the world.